Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Retriever/001_DocumentDoc.md

 >
-> Retriever instances can retrieve FlushedVariablesList given their
+> Retriever instances can retrieve InsertedVariablesList given their
 > IndexInt of their corresponding table and their RowInt
-> (ie their index of their flushed line).
+> (ie their index of their inserted line).
 >
 >